underscoreio/essential-scala/src/pages/implicits/creating.md

 Let's start with an example -- converting data to HTML.
 This is a fundamental operation in any web application, and it would be great to be able to provide a `toHtml` method across the board in our application.

-The obvious implementation it to implement `toHtml` using a simple trait:
+The obvious implementation it to implement `toHtml` using a simple trait we `extend` wherever we want this functionality:

 ~~~ scala
 trait HtmlWriteable {